|I am not going to answer this question

 There are four types of archaea.
 Two are known for their ability to inhabit extremely hostile environments such as very salty brines, and boiling springs or ocean thermal vents.
 The third group of can metabolize some very unappetizing chemicals to make methane.
 A fourth type, the sulfate-reducers, were recently distinguished from the others (9).

 Eukaryotic cells are much more complicated than prokaryotic cells.
 The eukaryotic cell has a differentiated nucleus enclosed in a nuclear membrane.
 It usually has two whole copies of the genome, so in computer terms the eukaryotic cell has a backup copy of its programs.
 Outside of its nucleus, the eukaryotic cell has an array of complex subunits that are essential to it.
 Two of the subunits, mitochondria and plastids, have their own DNA.
 These two subunits enable eukaryotic cells that contain them to conduct respiration and photosynthesis, respectively.
-Eukaryotic cells are able to constitute multicelled animals and plants.
-Eukaryotes are able to acquire much more complex features than prokaryotes.
+And a eukaryotic cell has an internal "cytoskeleton" that supports, transports and rearranges its structure and elements.
+With these features, eukaryotic cells are able to constitute multicelled animals and plants.
+Thus, eukaryotes are able to acquire much more complex organs and systems than prokaryotes.
 If life has existed on Earth for almost four billion years, the consensus is that eukaryotes first appeared just after the halfway point, maybe 1.7 billion years ago.

 eukaryote / The ESG Biology Hypertextbook